ben-kaufman/arc.js/docs/Proposals.md

 - `proposalId` - a Hash value that uniquely identifies a proposal, used to identify proposals everywhere where we refer to a proposal.
 - `votingMachine` - the voting machine for the proposal, as an [IntVoteInterfaceWrapper](/api/classes/IntVoteInterfaceWrapper), facilitating operations such as voting on the proposal. (see [Voting Machines](#votingmachines)).

-Proposals follow a lifecycle of creation and execution (execution is whatever happens when the voting process concludes). `GenesisProtocal` votes can expire.
+Proposals follow a lifecycle of creation and execution (execution is whatever happens when the voting process concludes). `GenesisProtocal` votes can also expire.
 You may find yourself wanting to keep track of a proposal's lifecycle, and for that you use events.
 The following section describes how.

 <a name="proposalevents"></a>